CloudCannon/Academy/_posts/2017-02-07-photo-gallery.md

 ~~~
 {% endraw %}

+And finally we would just need to add some CSS to make it display nicely.
+I'm not going to cover that in this tutorial as it really depends on your requirements and site.

 ![Cakes](/images/tutorials/photo-gallery/cakes.jpg){: .screenshot}

-Having the photo gallery in this format gives us flexibility.
-If we want to reorder the items we can just reorder the array in front matter.
-If we wanted to make the images link somewhere we'd just add the location to the front matter.
+Using front matter for the photo gallery gives us a lot of flexibility.
+We can easily reorder items and extend the structure to adjust the functionality.
+For example, to have each item link somewhere we can add a link field to the array:

 {% raw %}
 ~~~yaml